Hiring a summer nanny? Payroll and taxes, handled.See how →

 FeatureHomePay (Basic)HomePay (Premium)GTM (EasyPay)

-Monthly price$59$75~$70
+Monthly price$59$75$70

-Files taxes for youYesYesYes
+Files taxes for youYesYesYes (year-end as add-on on EasyPay)

 Direct depositIncludedIncludedIncluded

-Workers' comp placementNoNoYes
+Workers' comp placementNoNoYes (extra cost)

 SOC 1 Type II certifiedNoNoYes

-Dedicated phone supportNoYesYes (dedicated manager)
+Dedicated phone supportNoYesShared (dedicated on Platinum+)

 Care.com integrationYesYesNo